 Blue streak, speeds by; Sonic the Hedgehog Too fast for the naked eye, Sonic the Hedgehog Sonic - He can really move!
 Sonic - He's got an attitude!
 Sonic - He's the fastest thing alive!
+Look out when he storms through, Sonic the Hedgehog Don't doubt what he can do, Sonic the Hedgehog Sonic - He can really move!
+Sonic - He's got an attitude!
+Sonic - He's the fastest thing alive!
 He's the fastest thing alive!
 He's the fastest thing alive!

 Faux Action Girl: Bunnie is demoted into this in the second season.
 Sally and Dulcy are such half the time as well (Sally's abilities are mostly intellectual rather than physical, while Dulcy's main utility is usually acting as a flying vehicle than actually going into missions).